SAP-archive/teched2020-DEV164/exercises/ex11/README.md

 1. Right-click `mta_archives/TechEd2020_0.0.1.mtar` and select *Deploy MTA Archive*.
 Deployment starts.
 <br>![](images/11_07_0010.png)

-2. After a few minutes deployment has finished, of which you'll be notified by a popup in the lower right corner.
+2. Deployment should have finished after a few minutes, of which you'll be notified by a popup in the lower right corner.
 <br>![](images/11_07_0020.png)

 3. In the deployment logs you'll find the URL of your deployed application.
 Copy it from the logs and paste it into a new browser tab.